Duke goes through the motions

 During the 1930s John Wayne made a long series of B-Westerns: three dreadful ones for Columbia 1931 - 32, six rather fun ones for Warners 1932 - 33, sixteen formulaic and very low-budget oaters for Monogram/Lone Star 1933 – 35, and then Republic, where he was to remain right through into the 1950s.
 He made four Republic Westerns in 1936, one of which was Winds of the Wasteland.
 They were OK, I guess, and at least he was working.

-The film is announced in the screen text intro as a telegraph picture and so we think we are going to get Republic’s answer to Warners’ (relatively) classy The Telegraph Trail of 1933, but that is a false hope for the building of the telegraph is very peripheral to the plot, which is essentially about how John Blair (Wayne was always John Something) and his pard Larry (plummy-voiced Lane Chandler, who had flirted with cowboy stardom at Paramount but was now settling in to support roles and character parts), laid off by the Pony Express, start up a stage line.
+The film is announced in the screen text intro as a telegraph picture and so we think we are going to get Republic’s answer to Warners’ (relatively) classy The Telegraph Trail of 1933, but that is a false hope for the building of the telegraph is very peripheral to the plot, which is essentially about how John Blair (Wayne was nearly always John Something) and his pard Larry (plummy-voiced Lane Chandler, who had flirted with cowboy stardom at Paramount but was now settling in to support roles and character parts), laid off by the Pony Express, start up a stage line.

-They are conned into buying a franchise route to a thriving community which turns out to be a ghost town (they were too dumb actually to go there and check before paying up) by crooked stage-line owner Cal Drake (Douglas Cosgrove) but they decide to make a go of it anyway.
+They are conned into buying the franchise of the route to a thriving community which turns out to be a ghost town (they were too dumb actually to go there and check before paying up) by crooked stage-line owner Cal Drake (Douglas Cosgrove) but they decide to make a go of it anyway.
 They hear of a race which will be run for which the prize is $25,000 and a mail contract (the plot is a bit short on plausibility) and they decide to enter.
 Of course crooked Cal wishes to foil their efforts and he and his evil henchmen (among whom is Yakima Canutt) will stop at naught to thwart them, indulging in all kinds of skullduggery.

 The rival stages